 Q. If the lab decides to delay the start of business operations or suspend laboratory operations that day, but I am running an experiment, can I still come in and do my work?

-Q. What about telecommuting or working from home?
+Q. What about working remotely?

 Q. What will be the situation at the Advanced Photon Source?